hoanguyenasm/sbl/doc/Flashing_Process_Single_Image_Mode.md

    - This configuration places your application code correctly in the flash area after the header

 3. **Build Application**
+   - Set `XIP_BOOT_HEADER_ENABLE = 0` in the application project
+   - This ensures the application firmware relies on the SBL for booting
    - Compile the application project to generate the binary file

 ### Step 3: Prepare Application Image with Header